sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 - Open a file in a supported programming language like JavaScript, Python, Go, etc.
 - As you start typing, Cody should begin providing intelligent suggestions and context-aware completions based on your coding patterns and the context of your code

-## Recipes
+## Commands

-The Cody JetBrains IntelliJ extension also supports pre-built reusable prompts called "Recipes" that help you quickly get started with common programming tasks like:
+The Cody JetBrains IntelliJ extension also supports pre-built reusable prompts called "Commands" that help you quickly get started with common programming tasks like:

 - Explain code
 - Generate unit test